Global March for Lions ~ Trailer Documentary Short

 laws & paws Reception and silent auction

-Our first annual Laws & Paws Reception and Silent Auction is being planned for September 2014 in Washington, DC!
+Our first annual Laws & Paws Reception and Silent Auction will be held on Thursday evening, September 24, 2015, from 6:00 to 9:00 p.m. in Washington, DC.
+Details and ticket information coming soon!

 WildCat Conservation Legal Aid Society © All rights reserved